-‘The Wind—tapped like a tired Man’ is not one of Dickinson’s most complicated poems, but it is quite interesting nonetheless.
+‘The Wind—tapped like a tired Man’ is not one of the poet’s most complicated.
+But, it is quite interesting nonetheless.
 The text follows many of the patterns that readers should be ready for within Dickinson’s verse.
 This includes a standard pattern of rhyme and meter and the number of stanzas and number of lines.

 She also makes use of the dashes and capitalization that her verse is known for.
 These appear, sometimes surprisingly, in the middle of lines.
 Seemingly random words are capitalized, and others not.
 Readers and scholars are split over her reasoning regarding these two techniques.
 Still, commonly the dashes are read as places Dickinson wanted the reader to pause, and the capital letters perhaps start words that she found more important than others.

 Throughout the five stanzas of this piece, Dickinson’s speaker describes a special visitor who came knocking at her door.
 The wind, which she describes as a “tired Man,” comes into her home.
 He can’t sit, stay still, or do any of the things a normal guest can.
 She uses several similes to describe the wind’s presence, the sounds it makes, and the way it makes her feel.